t-a-y-l-o-r/checkip/README.md

 2. `~/.checkip/config.ini`
 3. `./config.ini` where `./` is the active directory for the program

-If the `config.ini` setup is used, the following pattern headers and keys are required:
+If the `config.ini` setup is used, the following headers and keys are required:

 ```
 [VIRUS_TOTAL]